21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/README.md

 ### Running the Server
 1. In the Terminal use the Command - `g++ -std=c++11 -o server server.cpp -lboost_system -pthread`
-   - server.cpp is the C++ File Name.
+   - [server.cpp](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/server.cpp) is the C++ File Name.
 2. Then use the Command - `./server` (To Start the Server)

 ### Client

-1. Open the "index.html" file in a web browser.
+1. Open the ["index.html"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/index.html) file in a web browser.
 2. Fill in the form fields with the required data.
 3. Submit the form to send data to the server.
-4. The server stores the data in "data.txt".
+4. The server stores the data in ["data.txt"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/data.txt).
 5. Refresh the web page to fetch and display the data in a tabular form.

 ### Running the Client

-- For VS Code - Open the "index.html" File and start the Live Server or Show Preview.
+- For VS Code - Open the ["index.html"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/index.html) File and start the Live Server or Show Preview.
-- For Browser - Simply open the "index.html" File in the Browser
+- For Browser - Simply open the ["index.html"](https://github.com/21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/blob/main/index.html) File in the Browser

 ## Note

+- The Server and Client should be Connected to Same Wifi Network.
 - This code was Designed and Implemented on Linux (Manjaro Gnome) Operating System.
 - C++ Libraries like "arpa/inet.h", "sys/socket.h" and "pthread.h" are not supported in Windows Operating System.
 - To Run the Server in Windows, use Winsock, Winsock2 Libraries and make changes accordingly.